fluree/docs.flur.ee/src/content/0.10.0/docs/infrastructure/db_infrastructure.md

-## Database Infrastructure
+## ledger Infrastructure

-This section is background on the infrastructure of a single database in Fluree.
+This section is background on the infrastructure of a single ledger in Fluree.
 This includes flakes, blocks, and the subject-predicate-object model.

 ### Overview

-Fluree is an immutable, time-ordered blockchain database.
+Fluree is an immutable, time-ordered blockchain ledger.

 Each block is an atomic update that is cryptographically signed to prevent tampering and linked to the previous block in the chain.

-At its core, every block contains a group of specially formatted log files of database updates, as well as block metadata.
+At its core, every block contains a group of specially formatted log files of ledger updates, as well as block metadata.
 We call these log files [flakes](#flakes).
 Each flake is a specific fact at a specific point in time about a specific subject.
 No two flakes are the same.

-Below is an example of database block.
+Below is an example of ledger block.
 We will go into detail about the contents of the transaction response in the [Block Metadata](#block-metadata) section.
 However, below you can see that, among other things, every block contains a hash, a timestamp, and the size of the block data (block-bytes).
 This block also contains an array of nine flakes.
 These flakes contain all the data that is added, updated, or deleted in block 5, as compared to block 4.

 ```all
 {